 - Bats Left, Throws Right

 - High School Taejon High School

-After his one season in the US major leagues in 2005, Koo returned to the KBO, signing with his former club, the Hanwha Eagles, for $550,000.
+After his one season in the US major leagues with the New York Mets in 2005, Koo returned to the KBO, signing with his former club, the Hanwha Eagles, for $550,000.
 In his first MLB at bat, Koo stood outside of the batter's box and did not swing the bat.
 In his second at bat, against Randy Johnson, Koo doubled and then scored on a bunt by Jose Reyes.